TencentCloudADP/youtu-agent/docs/quickstart_beginner.md

 **Beginner Tip:**
 - Type `quit`, `exit` or `q` to exit the conversation
-- If you encounter errors, check if your `UV` environment is activated and `UTU_LLM_*` API Key is configured correctly
+- If you encounter errors, check if your virtual environment is activated and `UTU_LLM_*` API Key is configured correctly

 ### Test 2: Run Orchestra Example